As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

 We may never know for certain, from looking at portraits.
-Royal artists of both periods were expected to play down, soften or even obliterate ‘undesirable’ features in a subject, male or female.
+Royal artists of both periods were expected to play down, soften or even obliterate “undesirable” features in a subject, male or female.
 But art historians do seem to agree that there are African characteristics in that lovely face.

-The blackness of my figures is supposed to be unequivocal, absolute and unmediated, They are a response to the tendency in the culture to privilege lightness.
+The blackness of my figures is supposed to be unequivocal, absolute, and unmediated, They are a response to the tendency in the culture to privilege lightness.
 The lighter the skin, the more acceptable you are.
-The darker the skin, the more marginalised you become.
-I want to demonstrate that you can produce beauty in the context of a figure that has that kind of velvety blackness.”
+The darker the skin, the more marginalized you become.
+I want to demonstrate that you can produce beauty in the context of a figure that has that kind of velvety blackness.

-Young black American artist Jeromyah Jones is also interested in how we represent ‘regal’ lines.
+Young Black American artist Jeromyah Jones is also interested in how we represent “regal” lines.
 In 2012 he presented Her Majesty Queen Elizabeth with a 5 x 4 foot oil painting entitled The Judgment Day at I.H.O.P.

-I created this image to exemplify the significance of the world seeing black women as royalty.
-In an age where negative stereotypes that do not define black women are constantly projected on television, I am showing that being clothed with character that transcends social class is what lasts.
+I created this image to exemplify the significance of the world seeing Black women as royalty.
+In an age where negative stereotypes that do not define Black women are constantly projected on television, I am showing that being clothed with character that transcends social class is what lasts.
 As society often focuses on women’s physical dimensions, my painting and poem (also inscribed in the painting) focuses on the presence beyond the body.